-C17.
+C15.C17.
 The Applicant must:

-- (a) make the following information publicly available on its website as relevant to the stage of the development: - (i) the EIS; - (ii) the final layout plans for the development; - (iii) current statutory approvals for the development; - (iv) approved strategies, plans or programs required under the conditions of this consent (other than the Fire Safety Study and Emergency Plan); - the proposed staging plans for the development if the construction, operation or decommissioning of the development is to be staged; - (vi) a comprehensive summary of the monitoring results of the development, which have been reported in accordance with the various plans and programs approved under the conditions of this consent; - (vii) how complaints about the development can be made; - (viii) a complaints register; - (ix) compliance reports; - (x) any independent environmental audit, and the Applicant's response to the recommendations in any audit; and - (xi) any other matter required by the Planning Secretary; and - (b) keep this information up to date.
+- (a) make the following information publicly available on its website as relevant to the stage of the development: - (i) the EIS; - (ii) the final layout plans for the development; - (iii) current statutory approvals for the development; - (iv) approved strategies, plans or programs required under the conditions of this consent (other than the Fire Safety Study and Emergency Plan); - the proposed staging plans for the development if the construction, operation or decommissioning of the development is to be staged; - a comprehensive summary of the monitoring results of the development, which have been reported in accordance with the various plans and programs approved under the conditions of this consent; - (vii) how complaints about the development can be made; - (viii) a complaints register (including a summary of all complaints received by issue and impact); - (ix) compliance reports; - any independent environmental audit, and the Applicant's response to the recommendations in any audit; - (x)(xi) construction progress updates at appropriate milestones, including identification of any substantial delays; and - (xi)(xii) any other matter required by the Planning Secretary; and - (b) keep this information up to date.